IBM and Mitsui Chemicals Promotes a Good Economy with Blockchain

 A function of the platform will be a visualization of manufacturing processes for recycling raw materials, physical properties, quality-related data, and inspection methods.

-Mitsui Chemicals launched a Digital Transformation Division this month to accelerate digitization across the sector, focusing on business processes and supply chains.
+Mitsui Chemicals launched a Digital Transformation Division to accelerate digitization across the sector, focusing on business processes and supply chains.

-This collaboration with IBM is a big move toward the Division’s target, in addition to improved sustainability practices.
+This collaboration with IBM is a big move toward the Division’s target and improved sustainability practices.

 “We want to exploit the wealth of experience and skill we’ve built up through our work with monomers and polymers, as well as the eco-friendly technologies and expertise we’re currently working on, including for recycling,” said Sambe Masao of Mitsui Chemicals.